-You will require this licence if you intend to conduct mineral exploration activities in Western Australia's offshore area.
-Western Australia's offshore area extends three nautical miles out from the coastal baseline.
-If you intend to undertake exploration activities beyond this area, you will need to apply for a Commonwealth licence.
 This licence will authorise you to explore for and take samples of minerals within a specified licence area.
-A mineral is a naturally occurring substance such as sand, gravel, clay, limestone, rock, evaporate, shale, oil-shale or coal.
-Your licence may be restricted to particular minerals.
+A mineral is a naturally occurring substance or mix of substances, such as sand, gravel, clay, limestone, rock, evaporites, shale, oil-shale or coal.